Chip 'n Dale: Rescue Rangers (TV series): North America (Region 1)

-Walt Disney Studios Home Entertainment has released some of the series on DVD; two volumes have been released in Region 1 thus far, featuring the first 51 episodes of the series.
-The first was released on November 8, 2005 (containing episodes 1–27) and the second on November 14, 2006 (containing episodes 28–51).
+Walt Disney Studios Home Entertainment did a partial release of the television show on DVD, comprising nearly 80% of its episodes; two volumes were released in Region 1, featuring the first 51 episodes of the series.
+The first volume was released on November 8, 2005 (containing episodes 1–27) and the second volume on November 14, 2006 (containing episodes 28–51).
 The episodes on the first volume are arranged in production order, while the episodes on the second volume are arranged by original air date.
 The sets were originally packaged in a box containing 3 slipcases, one for each disc.
 Both volumes were reissued in standard-sized DVD cases in 2013.
-There has yet to be any word from Disney regarding the release of a third volume set for episodes 52–65.
-In 2022, the complete show was released on Blu-ray.
+Disney never released a third volume set for episodes 52–65, leaving the series incomplete on DVD (unlike its Blu-ray complete series counterpart, released in 2022).